 Tools that will help: One of the best places to get to know yourself is with your bank statement.
 It paints a true picture of your spending habits and how disciplined you’ve been each month.
 Getting to know yourself isn’t a once-off exercise either — use your mobile banking app to access your bank statements daily, weekly and monthly, and regularly make adjustments whenever you feel something isn’t working.

 A good financial discipline plan is only as good as the goals you’re creating that plan for.
 Having goals is a great way to steer your behaviour.
 Whether short-term or long-term, your goals will give direction to the financial decisions you make daily.

-Tools to help: African Bank's MyWORLD account offers a Power Pocket feature which you can use to achieve your goals.
+Tools that will help: African Bank’s MyWORLD account offers a Power Pocket feature which you can use to achieve your goals.
 A Power Pocket is a separate account linked to your Primary Account.
-Each Power Pocket comes with its own account number, debit card and PIN, and earns SA's Best rates (NACM)** interest per annum on positive balances.
+Each Power Pocket comes with its own account number, debit card and PIN, and earns 5.5% (NACM)** interest per annum on positive balances.
 You could name every Power Pocket after the goal you are chasing, allowing you to keep tabs on your progress.

 - Create your budget

-A budget enables you to plan and track where your money goes and helps with reaching your goals.
+A budget enables you to plan and track where your money goes.
+It is an important factor in your ability to reach your goals.
 However, your budget is only as good as your commitment to staying disciplined.
-So, it's important that your budget is realistic and easy to follow, especially if you're a beginner at budgeting.
-Once you have your bank statements, take a look at where your money goes each month.
-Then, create a more structured plan in terms of allocating money towards your goals and your financial responsibilities.
-If you're not sure how to go about this, these tips can help.
+It needs to be realistic and easy to follow, especially if you’re a beginner at budgeting.
+Use your bank statements to see where your money goes each month.
+Then, create a structured plan for allocating money towards your goals and your financial responsibilities.
+If you’re not sure how to go about this, these tips can help.